optimizely/optimizely-vscode/README.md

 The Optimizely VSCode extension lets you access Feature Keys, Experiment Keys and Feature Variables via auto-complete for javascript, typescript and react.
 If not using these languages, you can use the keyboard shortcuts below to insert your experiment and feature keys as well as attribute and event keys.

-This extension also evaluates the use of Optimizely's public APIs (e.g. getFeatureVariableJSON(feature_key, userId, attributes)) in active .js and .ts files, and highlights Feature Keys that do not exist in datafile.
+This extension also evaluates if provided feature keys are valid for Optimizely's public SDK methods (for example, getFeatureVariable(feature_key, userID, attributes), or isFeatureEnabled(feature_key, userID)) for Javascript and TypeScript.
+If a given feature_key is invalid (i.e., doesn't exist in the datafile), the extension highlights it and displays a warning on hover.

 The Optimizely VSCode extension is compatiable with 1.34 and higher of vscode.